3nginius/3nginius/README.md

 ### Hi there, this is 3nginius 👋

-- 🔭 I’m currently working on: Discord websocket communication and API using python.
+- 🔭 I’m currently working on: Designing Kernel level systems and optimizations.
 - 🌱 I’m currently working with: C/C++, Python
 - 📫 How to reach me: You can use my discord 0x96